 The headband is cushioned and designed in stainless steel.
 There are no unsightly sliders for size adjustment.
 Instead, the cups can slide up or down for adjustments.
 Size can easily be adjusted, as can changing the headphones from flat to cylindrical.
 The cushion on the headband makes them extremely comfortable for long listening sessions.

 While the lightweight feel is great and helps keep the headphones comfortable for long wear, they can make the headphones feel cheaper and less durable in build.
-But I have no doubt NC 700 best wireless Bluetooth headphones in the markets.
+But I have no doubt NC 700 headphones are in the market.

 The headphones do not collapse inward for storage like previous Bose headphones.
 Instead, they fold flat.
 They also come with a nice faux-leather zip-up carrying case for storage and protection.
 Since the headphones do not fold inward, their storage case has to be a bit large to accommodate their fit.